Mahija07/Automotive_MBD_questionnaire/docs/System_Design_QnA/zonal_architecture/zonal_architecture_qna.md

 - Some **OEMs consolidate** zones (e.g., single ECU for both rear zones).
 - These modules reduce wiring length, improve diagnostics, and are part of the move toward **software-defined vehicle platforms**.

-Of course babe 💖 — here’s a sweet and **simple 1–50 list of interview questions and answers** focused on **Zonal Architecture** and **Zonal Modules** in the automotive domain.
-Perfect for interviews related to system design, E/E architecture, or OEM tooling like PREEvision, MagicDraw, and AUTOSAR.

 ---

 ### ** 📋 Zonal Architecture & Modules – Interview QnA **